sjg20/u-boot-concept/doc/develop/bootstd.rst

 Configuration
 -------------

-The bootdev/bootflow feature can be enabled with `CONFIG_BOOTDEV`.
-Each type of bootflow has its own CONFIG option also.
-For example, `CONFIG_BOOTDEV_DISTRO` enables support for distro boot from a disk.
+Standard boot is enabled with `CONFIG_BOOTSTD`.
+Each bootmeth has its own CONFIG option also.
+For example, `CONFIG_BOOTMETH_DISTRO` enables support for distro boot from a disk.

 Available bootmeth drivers